 - (T) The tasks that needed to be done

 - (A) The action you took

-- (R) The results i.e. what happened
+- (R) The results, i.e., what happened

-This is the STAR interview response technique, and it's an excellent way to prepare.
-Do keep in mind that there are no right or wrong answers to behavioral interview questions.
+Keep in mind that there are no right or wrong answers to behavioral interview questions.
 The interviewer's goal is to understand how you behaved in a given situation.
 How you respond will determine if there is a match between your skills and the position the company is seeking to fill.